Understanding and meeting information and technology needs

-Workshop Objectives: This is the first national workshop that provides an opportunity for representatives from the environmental remediation community, industry, academia, and government to:
+This was the first national workshop that provides an opportunity for representatives from the environmental remediation community, industry, academia, and government to:

-The workshop also advances goals of the Nanoinformatics 2020 Roadmap and the National Nanotechnology Initiative, by addressing:
+The workshop also advanced goals of the Nanoinformatics 2020 Roadmap and the National Nanotechnology Initiative, by addressing:

-Workshop Format: The main workshop will be held from approximately 8:30 am - 4:30 pm on Wednesday June 5, 2013 and Thursday June 6, 2013.
-Sign-in and light continental breakfast will be provided each day starting at 7:30 am.
-Posters and exhibits will be viewable throughout the workshop.
-A reception on Thursday evening will provide participants with an additional opportunity for networking.
+The main workshop was held from approximately 8:30 am - 4:30 pm on Wednesday June 5, 2013 and Thursday June 6, 2013.
+Sign-in and light continental breakfast was provided each day starting at 7:30 am.
+Posters and exhibits were viewable throughout the workshop.
+A reception provided participants with an additional opportunity for networking.

-Venue: The workshop is being held on the campus of Southeastern Louisiana University which is located in Hammond, LA.
+The workshop was held on the campus of Southeastern Louisiana University which is located in Hammond, LA.
 Hammond is approximately 50 minutes away from New Orleans and 50 minutes away from Baton Rouge.
-Participants can fly into either New Orleans (MSY) or Baton Rouge (BTR).
-Event participants may select from a number of local hotels in and around the city.
+Participants flew into either New Orleans (MSY) or Baton Rouge (BTR).
+Event participants selected from a number of local hotels in and around the city.

-Sponsorship Opportunities: The workshop provides a valuable opportunity for companies to showcase their instruments, equipment, and new technologies, and to underwrite workshop activities.
-Exhibits/booths will be provided for exhibitor registrants.
-Please contact the workshop office for details.
+The workshop provided a valuable opportunity for companies to showcase their instruments, equipment, and new technologies, and to underwrite workshop activities.
+Exhibits/booths were provided for exhibitor registrants.

 Organized by: Southeastern Louisiana University in cooperation with government, industry, academic, and occupational partners, with partial financial support from the Louisiana Board of Regents for Higher Education.